Golden limestone sea stacks and caves at Ponta da Piedade near Lagos in the Algarve

 Where to Stay

 The old town has several guesthouses and hostels at the budget end, and a few boutique hotels in converted townhouses.
 The marina area has larger hotels.
 Staying just outside the old town on the quieter residential streets gives walking distance to everything without the nightlife noise from the main bar street.
-See our Lagos hotel guide for options across all budgets.
+See our Lagos hotel guide for options across all budgets, or our where to stay in Lagos guide for a full overview including villa rentals and camp sites.

 Best Time to Visit